www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

         * [x] Create a faster version of ThenAtLeastRater, which rating is slightly incorrect on an individual line level, but is correct on the GroupId level.
           -> It is called ThenAtLeastFastRater.
         * [x] Create a faster Version of hasSize. -> It is called HasSizeFast.
-    * [ ] INLINE_STANDARD_FACTORIES does not seem to be active.
+    * [x] INLINE_STANDARD_FACTORIES does not seem to be active. -> This was just an incorrect setting in the debug configuration of the IDE: in Java system properties are set via -D parameters and not via environment variables.
     * [ ] Find hotpaths via VisualVM sampler and `sports-course-planning.txt`.
     * [x] A table's removeAny of the first then constraint node majorly worsens the runtime performance.
     * [ ] The lookup system is crazy.
-    * [ ] If necessary, consider bulk adds and removes for constraint nodes and tables.
     * [ ] Do bulk adds between problems of the composed problem.
         * [ ] Are the problems inside an editor connected at all yet?
+    * [ ] If necessary, consider bulk adds and removes for constraint nodes and tables.
 * [ ] The Gel editor CSV import and output is not working.
 * [ ] Support complex problems with the default optimization.
     * [x] Define EditorOptimization interface.